MarcoLoc95/BioPhys/book/content/chap1.md

 Maybe because you sense a connection, somewhere, not well defined yet.
 Maybe the electromagnetic radiation from the sun does influence how a plant develops and thrives.
-Maybe fluid dynamics affects how fish and acquatic mammals swim, behave, survive or go extinct.
+Maybe fluid dynamics affects how fish and aquatic mammals swim, behave, survive or go extinct.
 Maybe happiness, sadness, love, grief, nostalgia and sense of belonging all depend on how molecules diffuse in a fluid.
 Maybe some invisible methematical constraints decide how many trees can populate a forest, and how many leaves each tree should have.
 Maybe gravity shapes the anatomy, the strength of a muscle fiber, the bone structure that allow a bird to fly.